TobyCeballos/odin_docs/docs/miscellaneous/customize-form.md

 # Customize Form

-Frappe Books allows you to customize all forms whether it's Invoice, or Party, or Item you can use the Customize Form feature to add additional fields to it.
+OdinPOS allows you to customize all forms whether it's Invoice, or Party, or Item you can use the Customize Form feature to add additional fields to it.

 ## Enable Form Customization